 For some tips on cleaning your dentures, click here.

 Dipping your dentures into a glass of water is not quite enough to qualify as a good cleaning.
 You can also damage your false teeth by using the wrong products.
 Denture cleaning is very different from brushing natural teeth.

 For starters, toothpaste has abrasive materials that can damage your dentures and a regular toothbrush is going to scratch your false teeth.
 Hot water can cause dentures to warp.
 Proper cleaning requires cleaning paste and a toothbrush designed just for use on dentures.
 A soaking solution to keep them in overnight also helps.

 5. Smoking/Chewing Tobacco

 Anything that can damage or discolor your dentures should be avoided at all costs.
-This includes the bad habits of smoking or chewing tobacco.
-Not only are both activities harmful to your health, but they also are not going to make your smile look as dazzling as it once did if you keep doing either of these activities.
+Smoking or chewing tobacco are definitely habits to avoid with dentures.
+Not only are both these activities harmful to your health, but they also are not going to make your smile look as dazzling as it once did if you keep doing either of these activities.

 Drinking a lot of coffee, tea and cola will also contribute to changing the way your false teeth look over time – even if you are meticulous at your new habit of denture cleaning regularly.

 6. Chewing Gum

 How exactly can something so pleasurable as chewing gum – and sugarless gum at that – be one of the bad habits to avoid with dentures?
 Aside from gum being on the sticky side, it can get stuck on your dentures and possibly pull an upper or lower out of place while talking.

 If this happened unexpectedly, that denture could fall out of your mouth and get damaged.
 Although it may sound like a longshot, it does happen.
 Chewing gum that is declared as safe for dentures may still stick or get stuck in your dental appliances.